 Is the middle number in a group of numbers.
 Where a median income, for example, is given as \$26,000, it means that exactly half of the incomes reported are greater than or equal to \$26,000, and that the other half are less than or equal to the median amount.
 Median incomes in the data tables are rounded to the nearest hundred dollars.
-Zero values are not included in the calculation of medians for individuals, but are included in the calculation of medians for families.
+Zero values are not included in the calculation of medians for individuals, but are included in the calculation of medians for individuals, but are included in the calculation of medians for individuals.